Writing a Bytecode VM for PEG Parsing

 why not just recursive descent

-so the first version of Pegasus was recursive descent. every grammar rule was a function. parse_sequence calls parse_element which calls parse_atom which calls parse_char_class and so on. it worked fine. it was easy to understand. but it had this problem where every alternative in a choice meant a function call, and every function call meant pushing a stack frame, saving registers, the whole dance. for a grammar with 190 rules parsing real JavaScript files, that overhead adds up fast.
+the first version of Pegasus was recursive descent. every grammar rule was a function. parse_sequence calls parse_element which calls parse_atom which calls parse_char_class and so on. it worked fine. but every alternative in a choice meant a function call, and every function call meant pushing a stack frame, saving registers, the whole dance. for a grammar with 190 rules parsing real JavaScript files, that overhead adds up fast.

-the idea behind a bytecode VM is simple: instead of compiling each grammar rule to a function, compile it to a flat array of instructions. then run those instructions in a loop. one switch statement, no function call overhead, and — this is the key part — backtracking becomes an explicit operation on a stack you control instead of something implicit in the call stack.
+a bytecode VM compiles each grammar rule to a flat array of instructions instead of a function. run those instructions in a loop. one switch statement, no function call overhead, and the key part: backtracking becomes an explicit operation on a stack you control instead of something implicit in the call stack.

 the instruction set